 Running Start is a program created by the Washington State Legislature to provide high school juniors and seniors an opportunity to enroll in college classes that will meet high school graduation requirements, as well as apply toward a college degree.
-Students are eligible for up to 15 tuition-free college credits per quarter based on how many classes they are taking at their high school.
+Students are eligible for up to 21 tuition-free college credits per quarter based on how many classes they are taking at their high school.
 They are, however, required to pay lab and comprehensive fees, books, supplies and transportation costs.
 Students who take classes below college level are charged full tuition and fees.

 To be admitted into the program, students can utilize one of CBC's placement options and test or place into college-level reading, English or math.
 Students who qualify should meet with their high school counselors to determine high school graduation requirements.
+Running Start students who fall below a cumulative GPA of 2.0 must enroll in HDEV 102 during the subsequent quarter.